FME Version

 To do so, place an AttributeExposer transformer (which will expose the fme_feature_type attribute) and an AttributeFilter transformer (which will divide the data based on its fme_feature_type value:

-This image displays the end result of each step described in the previous paragraph.
+This image displays the result of each step described in the previous paragraph.
 We now have a filter that will check the fme_feature_type for the Sewer and Water values:

 In the AttributeExposer parameters, pick fme_feature_type from the available list of attributes and click OK.
 Next, open the AttributeFilter parameters.
 The attribute we just exposed is the one we want to use as a filter, so select it from the dropdown list.
 Since we just mapped the fme_feature_type in the SchemaMapper from whatever our input was to either Sewer or Water, we need to add these two values to our list of “Possible Attribute Values”.